mlee156/clviz/README.md

 pip install -r requirements.txt
 ```

 Afterwards install opencv.
-This is easily accomplishable if you have brew or conda by either using:
+This is easily accomplishable if you have brew or conda by using either
  ```
  brew install opencv
  ```
+ or
  ```
  conda install opencv
  ```